What Are the Five Pillars of Reading?

 Systematic Instruction - Skills and concepts are taught in a planned, logically progressive sequence.
 For example, certain sounds (those that are easier to learn or those used more often in the words students will read) are taught before other sounds.
 Lessons focus on clearly defined objectives and there are multiple practice opportunities to help students, master, retain, and apply their new skills.
 Additionally, assessments are used to progress and monitor skill acquisition.

-Explicit instruction - The teacher states clearly what is being taught and models effectively how it is used by a skilled reader.
+Explicit Instruction - The teacher states clearly what is being taught and models effectively how it is used by a skilled reader.
 Explicit instruction ensures students clearly know objectives and expected outcomes.

 Go to top